kasenetz/hbcd-docs/docs/datacuration/derivatives.md

             |__ figures/
             |__ SUBSES.html
 ```
-Thought not displayed below, note that all `dwimap.nii.gz` files have associated JSON files (*see [Format of File Structure Visuals](#visformat) for guidance on interpreting the folder trees*).
+Though not displayed below, note that all `dwimap.nii.gz` files have associated JSON files (*see [Format of File Structure Visuals](#visformat) for guidance on interpreting the folder trees*).

 ### Dipy (`qsirecon-DIPYDKI/`)
 <p style="margin-bottom: 0; padding-bottom: 0; font-size: smaller;">